3 Days of Downtown Los Angeles

 Day 2

 Dive deeper into DTLA.
 Now that you’ve got the lay of the land (and the Metro system), it’s time to delve deeper into Downtown LA’s culture, cuisine and retail delights.
 Soak up contemporary art and inspiration at The Broad; ride the memorable Angels Flight funicular, bask in the Bradbury Building atrium, or enjoy the calm of Grand Park.
-Along the way, refuel at eateries that are bucket list historic landmarks in themselves, including The Biltmore Los Angeles, Cole’s French Dip in the Historic Core, and the 1924-founded Original Pantry.
+Along the way, refuel at eateries that are bucket list historic landmarks in themselves, including The Biltmore Los Angeles, Cole’s French Dip in the Historic Core, and its longtime rival, Phillippe's.
 And, now that you’re well rested from your journey to LA, there might still be gas in your tank for some DTLA barhopping or clubbing.

 The Biltmore Los Angeles Galleria